NlightNFotis/nlightnfotis.github.io/_posts/2014-02-23-my-linux-from-scratch-experience.markdown

 Building lfs was a very time consuming process for me.
 It must have taken about 7-8 hours at the very least.
-Not so much because of the compilation and testing (I was compiling with `MAKEFLAGS='-j 4'` on a Core i5), but because I was didn't complete some steps correctly, and later needed to go back and redo them, along with everything that followed, along with the time it took to research some issues, programs or various other things before I did issue a command at the shell.
+Not so much because of the compilation and testing (I was compiling with `MAKEFLAGS='-j 4'` on a Core i5), but because I didn't complete some steps correctly, and later needed to go back and redo them, along with everything that followed and the time it took to research some issues, programs or various other things before I did issue a command at the shell.

 Now if I were to answer the question "What did I gain from that", my answer would be